 - You can offer flat-rate return shipping

-We spoke with Sharon Reeds, co-founder at Intuitive Shipping, to get an expert perspective on how to handle your return shipping strategy.
+We spoke with Sharon Reeds, co-founder of Intuitive Shipping, to get an expert perspective on how to handle your return shipping strategy.
 For newer businesses, or those just starting to figure out how returns will work, Sharon says that a flat-rate strategy can be a great way to set expectations and make customers feel confident with their returns without needing to absorb the full cost.

 “Offering a flat rate for return shipping is similar to offering flat-rate shipping, but on returns," Sharon says.
-"With this strategy, you can offer a return shipping option where the burden isn’t on either side, it gets split between the two.
+"With this strategy, you can offer a return shipping option where the burden isn’t on either side—it gets split between the two.
 It’s a good compromise for your customers, and they know exactly how much a return will cost them before they buy.”

 Figuring out which return shipping option is best for your business boils down to a few key questions:

 - Which options are financially feasible?
 This includes how often you anticipate getting a return as well as general information about your margins and your shipping costs.
 If you have a generous return policy, you’ll likely have more returns.

 - Which option do you want to offer?
 This is focused on the competitive environment and your customer service strategy, within the subset of affordable options you just identified.